-If the price of your prescription recently increased, we apologize for this inconvenience.
-Our mission at GoodRx is to stop Americans from paying too much at the pharmacy for their prescriptions, and we work hard everyday to help you save as much as possible.
+Our mission at GoodRx is to stop Americans from paying too much at the pharmacy for their prescriptions, and we work hard every day to help you save as much as possible.
+If the price of your prescription recently increased, we sincerely apologize for this inconvenience.

-Our dedicated GoodRx staffers track down pharmacy prices daily, and we post the best available price for each prescription and pharmacy on our website and app.
-While we are able to provide prices for comparison, we do not have control over the prices ourselves.
+Our dedicated GoodRx staffers track down pharmacy prices daily, posting the best available price for each prescription and pharmacy on our website and mobile app.
+While we are able to provide prices for comparison, we do not have control over the prices.